-MARGARET: (Takes the book and turns it right side up.)
+MARGARET: There is no battery.
+(Takes the book and turns it right side up.)
 You hold it this way.
 The pages turn like this.
 (Blank stare from ABIGAIL.)

 ABIGAIL: So, where do the pictures come up?
 Are they projected on the wall?
 Where’s the wand?
 And where’s the tongue clip?

 MARGARET: (Hand to mouth as though she just said “tongue piercing.”)
 Tongue clip?
 I don’t even want to know what that is for.
 This is a book.
 You read it in order to get the story.